LovelaceC/Zea/content/blog/contributing-anonworld.md

 ![](/img/blog/sections.png)

-As you can see in that image (Taken from the course "Hacking from Scratch") The following are sections:
+As you can see in that image (Taken from the course "Cracking from Scratch") The following are sections:

 - Introduction
-- Hacking Lab
+- Cracking Lab
 - Introduction to Linux
-- Network Hacking - Introduction
+- Network Cracking - Introduction

-And both "Introduction to Hacking" and "What is hacking, a hacker and why should I learn it?" are lessons.
+And both "Introduction to Cracking" and "What is cracking, a hacker and why should I learn it?" are lessons.

 That's what we are going to learn to create in this section.